TD Bank: Everyday Advice Journey (EAJ)

 Validating design changes through usability testing.

 Over a four-week sprint, our team tested the prototype with 10 participants across different user segments..
-I observed research sessions, documented behavioural patterns, and supported any technical prototype adjustments.
+I observed sessions, documented behavioural patterns, and supported prototype adjustments in real time.

 Key findings